nunit/docs/docs/articles/vs-test-adapter/Known-Problems.md

 # Known Problems

-1. Using both the VSIX adapter and nuget adapters at the same time can lead to discovery issues, ref [Issue769](https://github.com/nunit/nunit3-vs-adapter/issues/769).
+1. Using both the VSIX adapter and nuget adapters at the same time can lead to discovery issues; see [nunit3-vs-adapter/issues #769](https://github.com/nunit/nunit3-vs-adapter/issues/769).
 The resolution is to uninstall the VSIX adapter, and only use the nuget adapters.
 The VSIX adapters are being deprecated in later VS versions.

 2. Support for Explicit keyword